-The different types of order picking methods in warehouses create different opportunities to fulfill your standards.
+The different types of warehouse order picking methods in warehouses create different opportunities to fulfill your standards.
 When it comes to company procedures and processes, these can change the value of your supply chain management approach.
 From reducing time to securing customer satisfaction, picking methods are a key element to warehouse processes.

 In this article, we are going to give a quick overview of: